Aaron98990/ways-of-the-game/tactical-impact.md

-\* Goalkeeper handling offense in their own penalty area is no card unless other offense
+\* Goalkeeper handling offense in their own penalty area is no card unless also double touch from a restart